seastan/lotr-lcg-set-generator/README.md

 - `run_all.bat`

 Please note, this script is for the Windows platform only.
-It uses AutoHotkey to emulate Strange Eons UI commands and is not 100% reliable (it may be stuck on the Strange Eons step).
+It uses AutoHotkey to emulate UI commands and is not 100% reliable (it may be stuck on the manual step).
 To minimize the risks:

-- Don't leave Strange Eons open.
+- Don't leave the design tool open.
-- Make sure the Strange Eons window was maximized when you closed it.
+- Make sure the design tool window was maximized when you closed it.
 - Make sure the screen is not locked (and doesn't lock automatically).
 - If the script started, don't touch the keyboard or mouse.